BioMolecularPhysicsGroup-UNCC/MachineLearning/NN_gene_prediction/readme.txt

 #################################################

-5. Training neural nets
+# Train_dense_model.py

+This script uses a training set created using the process above to train a NN.
+Parameters of the NN can be manually altered by a user.

-A basic NN with 10 hidden neurons in a single layer is included.
-This can be modified.
+A default NN with 10 hidden neurons in a single layer is included.

 Parameters:

-species_list: must have entries which match previously generated by data from Generate_sensor_data.py
+sequence_list: must have entries which match previously generated by data from Generate_sensor_data.py

 set_title: must match a set title which was used to generate a training set